 |Thank Your Body||Crab Apple Crisp|

-Someone spotted Red Vein Crabapples using the Specialty Produce app for iPhone and Android.
+Someone shared Red Vein Crabapples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 263 days ago, 8/29/21